Gillesedgy/Team4-BackEnd-Server/README.md

  To install the required dependencies, run the following command:
  - npm install

- This will install all the necessary packages and dependencies for the backend
+ This will install all the necessary packages and dependencies for the backend.

 Environment Configuration